AztecProtocol/aztec-packages/circuits/cpp/barretenberg/cpp/src/barretenberg/bb/readme.md

 ## Maximum Circuit Size

-Currently the binary downloads an SRS that ca be used to prove the maximum circuit size.
+Currently the binary downloads an SRS that can be used to prove the maximum circuit size.
 This maximum circuit size parameter is a constant in the code and has been set to $2^{23}$ as of writing.
 This maximum circuit size differs from the maximum circuit size that one can prove in the browser, due to WASM limits.